 KentuckianaWorks started the Code Louisville program in early 2015.
 The first cohort was formed and began training in May of 2015.
-While Code Louisville has done some limited advertising for the program, a speech by then President Obama while visiting Louisville in the spring of 2015 in which he mentioned the program, and word of mouth seem to have generated substantial interest in the program during the last four years.
+Participants are recruited through advertisements in American Job-Centers, on television, radio and in print media.
+Counselors at the job centers may also recommend this program to individuals seeking job training.
 Typically, the program has been oversubscribed, with Code Louisville maintaining a wait list of up to 1,000 individuals.
 An initial constraint on the program was the number of volunteer mentors.
 However, as the program has continued, more mentors have been drawn from previous participants in the program, allowing the program to grow over time.
+The recruitment strategy adopted by Code Louisville is one reason why we have chosen to estimate the effect on treatment on the treated as these estimates reflect the impact of the program on people who choose to participate in the program.